socratic617/python-on-aws/week-2/2--create-app-design-pattern/12-factor-app-checklist.md

-# API Design Checklist - Part 2 - 12-factor App
+# API Design Checklist - 12-factor App

 The state of the code at this point includes